SpatialViz-Bench: A Cognitively-Grounded Benchmark for Diagnosing Spatial Visualization in MLLMs: Conclusion

 \section{Conclusion}

-We introduce \textbf{\textit{SpatialViz-Bench}}, a cognitive-science–inspired benchmark for testing \textit{spatial visualization} in multimodal models.
-It comprises 12 tasks (1,180 problems) across 4 core abilities, mental rotation, folding, visual penetration and animation.
-Our results show strong discriminative power and appropriate challenge, revealing that current models are primarily limited by visuospatial information acquisition rather than logical reasoning—guiding future MLLM optimizations in spatial skills.
-We discuss our future work in Appendix \ref{F}.
+We introduce \textbf{\textit{SpatialViz-Bench}}, a cognitive-science–inspired for testing spatial visualization in MLLMs, designed for continuous task expansion while ensuring fair evaluation by preventing data contamination via a dynamic test bank.
+It comprises \emph{12} tasks (\emph{1,180} problems) across \emph{4} core sub-abilities: mental rotation, mental folding, visual penetration, and mental animation.
+Its results show strong discriminative power, revealing the primary limitation in models is visuospatial acquisition over logical reasoning, guiding targeted optimizations in spatial skills.

 {

 }

 \startcontents[appendix]